IanCaio/Blog/_posts/2018-01-20-making-comment-sections-with-staticman-part-2.markdown

 Liquid Template to dynamically modify a static page.
 On Github Pages, that happens everytime you add some content to the repository.
 It's perfect for blogs, where you want to add a link to all the posts on a index page, or maybe add some content to a pre-defined layout.
-However, Jekyll and Liquid are not supposed to be a programming language, so anything that gets too complex becomes a *pain in the ass* to be done with them, pardon my french.
+However, Jekyll and Liquid are not supposed to be programming languages, so anything that has a higher degree of complexity might become a very difficult task when you use them.

 <figure class="center medium">
 <img src="{{ site.baseurl }}/imgs/posts/3/JekyllLogo.png" alt="Jekyll Logo" />